Bloc/jottly-checkpoints/18-animating-css.md

 + <link rel="stylesheet" href="stylesheets/animate.css">
 ```

-Let's move onto experiment with some animations.
+Let's move on to experiment with some animations.